Should You Take Belly Dancing Classes At Home or in the Studio?

 - Editing by the instructor for correctness of movements

-For many years in America, women have been trying to structure this dance form in order that the schooling may be more uniform and formal.
+For many years in America, women have been trying to structure this dance form in order that instructors and lesson plans may be more uniform and formal.
 They have also been wanting teachers to be certified.
 There are so many facets to this dance that it has proven to be difficult to standardize.

 The independence for unlimited creativity and imagination is like trying to bottle the wind.
 This freedom for freelance dancing which is captured in the art of belly dancing is what makes this dance fun and exciting.